Faresbrahiim/microService_mini_project/README.md

 To represent student data in the Student Service database. this  entity class only store data and define structure it does not talk to db directly or have kafka logic... for single responsibility principle
 Future-proofing: Later, EF Core can automatically create the table from this entity (no need to write SQL manually) thanks to ORM

+## step 2 : Define Repository Interface (IStudentRepository)
+it will define data access methods (add student, get student by email, get student by id, update student)....

+## step 3 : Implement Repository (StudentRepository)
+the repository implementation will use EF Core DbContext to perform actual database operations will need appDbContext via DI as we said before

-## step 2 : Define Service Interface (IStudentService)
+## step 4 : Define Service Interface (IStudentService)
 as we said it's for single responsibility principle and tight coupling the contoller will call the service interface not the implementation directly the iservice interface will define the business logic methods (register, login, logout, get student by id, update student)....

-## step 3 : Implement Service (StudentService)
+## step 5 : Implement Service (StudentService)
 the service implementation will contain the actual business logic for each method defined in the interface it will use the repository interface to interact with the database

-## step 4 : Define Repository Interface (IStudentRepository)
+## step 6 : Define Controller (StudentController)
-it will define data access methods (add student, get student by email, get student by id, update student)....
-## step 5 : Implement Repository (StudentRepository)
-the repository implementation will use EF Core DbContext to perform actual database operations will need appDbContext via DI as we said before
+the controller will define the API endpoints (register, login, logout, get student by id, update student) will call the service interface to perform operations each endpoint will map to a method in the service each method will its own service method then return appropriate HTTP responses

-## step 6 : DI in program.cs needed to wire up interfaces to implementations
+## step 7 : DI in program.cs needed to wire up interfaces to implementations
 add scoped services for IStudentService and IStudentRepository
-## step 7 : Define Controller (StudentController)
-the controller will define the API endpoints (register, login, logout, get student by id, update student) will call the service interface to perform operations each endpoint will map to a method in the service each method will its own service method then return appropriate HTTP responses
 ### note :
 make sure you have db migrations and update database to create the Students table

 ## step 8 : Implement Kafka Event Publisher  (optional)
+the event publisher will handle sending StudentRegistered events to Kafka when a new student registers it will be called from the StudentService after successful registration

 ## When to use an interface  ?
 1 Multiple implementations possible
 Example: IStudentRepository